adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

-# REL STUDIOS - RELMusicTheory Guide
+# REL STUDIOS - RELMusicTheory for Python Guide

 ## 1. About this project: